Skip to main content

 Preface

-The components and tools that are described here are to be understood as a proposal from Tractus-X and not as standards that must be used.
+The components and tools that are described here are to be understood as a proposal and not as standard that must be used.
 Using the proposed software stack of this tutorial will make it easier to complete it.
 Nevertheless, if your company policy requires e.g. the use of open stack, or you can't use docker containers or kubernetes, the Catena-X components will also work, you might just need a little extra effort.

 info

 You can either complete the tutorial in a cloud space (e.g. AWS or Azure) or locally.
-If you choose to run the tutorial locally, make sure that your machine fulfils the minimal performance requirements.
+If you choose to run the tutorial locally, make sure that your machine fullfils the minimal performance requirements.

 Required Skills and Technologies